zorianc/Scales/README.md

 Scales
 ======

 In this project you will create a function that simulates a scale and then use nested loops to make a pattern of scales.
 The particular type of scale you simulate is up to you.
 Reptiles, fish, armor, mermaids and dragons are all examples of things with scales.
-You may find slides 153 - 176 of the [apjavaProcessing slide presentation](https://docs.google.com/presentation/d/1sqbareaFmF9fMcp0XOl3hRO6hAlrU5WIaj4V-Kd3eDI/edit?usp=sharing) helpful in completing this assignment.
+You may find [Processing and Loops Primer slide presentation](https://docs.google.com/presentation/d/1oGEPH8JPehlrZLI9IREmoKrNd192qZ_DuNtancZooY4/edit#slide=id.gf03a2a5c83_1_0) helpful in completing this assignment.

 Program Requirements
 --------------------